 John C. Campbell Folk School - 2008

-I’ve done over 100 demonstrations (many of which were full-day demos) and dozens of full-day classes for woodturning clubs across North America since 2000.
+I’ve done over 100 live demonstrations (many of which were full-day demos) and dozens of full-day classes for woodturning clubs across North America since 2000.
 I’ve also taught about a dozen full-day classes in my own studio.

 AAW and Chapter Activities